Arts West is the Faculty of Arts’ principal teaching building and the most significant infrastructure project in recent years.

-Arts West houses a Digital Studio – a dedicated, technology-led space for researchers and collaborators in the field of digital humanities.
+Arts West houses the Digital Studio – a dedicated, technology-led space for researchers and collaborators in the field of digital humanities.
 This facility focuses on the intersection between technology and research, providing great opportunities for interdisciplinary research development, and scope to partner with international institutions, as well as cultural and technology sector organisations.

-This Digital Studio in Arts West is one of the best examples of its kind in the southern hemisphere.
+The Digital Studio in Arts West is one of the best examples of its kind in the southern hemisphere.

 The design of Arts West takes in the history of the Faculty and its place on the Parkville campus, and the traditional lands of the Wurundjeri.
 It was designed by a team of architects from ARM & Architectus who conceived of the building as a contemporary version of the 16th-century “Kunst und Wunderkammer”, a series of rooms that displayed an encyclopaedic array of objects and artefacts that constituted the world of study and knowledge.